Gabrielle (Gabe) Adams

 Education: BA, Colby College; PhD, Business Administration (Organizational Behavior), Stanford Graduate School of Business.

-Gabrielle Adams is a behavioral scientist, with a joint appointment as an assistant professor of public policy (Batten) and business administration (Darden: Leadership and Organizational Behavior area).
+Gabrielle Adams is a behavioral scientist, with a joint appointment as an associate professor of public policy (Batten) and business administration (Darden: Leadership and Organizational Behavior area).
 Professor Adams studies the processes and dynamics that give rise to 'good' decisions, policies, and conditions in organizations.
 Her research focuses on psychological inefficiencies: the factors that cause friction and prevent people from understanding one another's viewpoints or making sound decisions.
 For example, why is it so difficult to resolve interpersonal conflict?
 Why do attempts to resolve ethical transgressions backfire?
 Her most recent research on design and problem-solving shows that when improving ideas, objects, or situations, people default to considering what they might add and only occasionally and effortfully consider what they could subtract.

 She received her BA from Colby College and her PhD in Business Administration (Organizational Behavior) from the Stanford Graduate School of Business.